Icenium/bond-content/1-build-image-gallery.md

 ### Step 1.
 Add a navbar

-Kendo UI Mobile apps are made up of views, and a basic one view has already been created for you (`<div data-role="view">`).
+Kendo UI Mobile apps are made up of views, and a basic one has already been created for you (`<div data-role="view">`).
 To liven up this view, you'll start by adding a Kendo UI NavBar widget to display the view's title.

 <hr data-action="start" />